Penn State Dietetic Internship

 - Work experience in the field of dietetics and/or volunteer experience.
 A total of 500 hours in the previous 18 months with 200 of the 500 hours in a dietetics related field.

 - A personal statement that is well written, indicates the individual is a team player, a life-long learner, and critical thinker.
+Please also include information about yourself that you think is valuable for the selection committee to know about you.

 - On-site or phone interviews